Probate Q&A Series

 • File an inventory and pay debts, taxes, and expenses.

-• Resolve disputes over unclear clauses, often by seeking guidance from the clerk or filing a petition for instructions under N.C.G.S. §28A-19-1.
+• Resolve disputes over unclear clauses, often by seeking guidance from the clerk or filing a proceeding for construction or declaratory relief.

 • Distribute remaining assets according to the court’s interpretation and the will’s terms.